-That was the easy part-- on to the top!
+That was the easy part– on to the top!
 I had always wanted to try tufting, but was too nervous to actually go for it.
-This piece was so small, though, that I figured it would be a great piece to start on, PLUS it would allow me to incorporate my pegboard for the challenge!
+This piece was so small, though, that I figured it would be a great piece to start on.

 Before I could put it all together, I had to figure out how we were going to attach the tufted pegboard to the bench.
 Donnie ended up drilling a few holes in the bench, using the pegboard as a guide, and we put bolts through the pegboard before we tufted, which would eventually fit into the holes in the bench and be secured by nuts from underneath the bench.